Hemshree/Shopping-Application/README.md

 # Shopping-Application
-It is an online shopping application made using Flutter framework.
+It is an online shopping application made using Flutter framework method